red-elf/SQL-to-Code/README.md

 # DDL to Code

-Tool for generating the source code from DDL data.
+Tool for generating source code from the DDL sql data.

 CURRENTLY IN THE PHASE OF DEVELOPMENT.